Mapping forest land in the ETS

 For detailed information on mapping land for the ETS, including how to use the online mapping tool, see:

 How to map forest land in the ETS [PDF, 1.4 MB]

 A guide to mapping forest land for the ETS [PDF, 787 KB]

 Submitting your map to MPI

 Maps must be submitted as shapefiles.
-If you don't have the software to create shapefiles, you can use MPI's mapping tool to create a map (if you apply online).
+If you don't have the software to create shapefiles, you can use MPI's mapping tool to create a map.
+This option is only available if you apply online.

 What is a shapefile?

 A shapefile is a format used to present geographic information electronically.
 It's made up of a set of files that provide information about land features, location and attributes, as well as the map specifications.